etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/JSON_REST_Web_Services.md

 ##  Convert from a Business Object to JSON

-To convert a business object to JSON the logic iterates over all properties (except list/one-to-many properties) of the object and applies the following
+To convert a business object to JSON, the logic iterates over all properties (except list/one-to-many properties) of the object and applies the following logic:
-logic:

   * the property name is used as the name of the JSON field/key name
   * a null value is set to JSONObject.NULL